Infidelity: What Happens Next?

 - Learning from mistakes: What have you learned about one another?
 How can this crisis become constructive rather than destructive to the relationship?

-When to Get Started with Counseling for Infidelity
+When to Start with Infidelity Counseling

 Remember, statistically, half the couples who face an infidelity crisis save their relationship.
 In fact, and you may be surprised to read this now, but marriages and relationships saved after infidelity can even become stronger than before.
 If you want to explore your options and reconnect with your partner, contact us to reach one of our experienced therapists.